Klipper3d/klipper/docs/Config_Reference.md

 #   Must be provided.
 Combination method used for the sensor.
 #   Available options are 'max', 'min', 'mean'.
 #maximum_deviation:
-#   Maximum permissible deviation between the sensors to combine.
+#   Must be provided.
+Maximum permissible deviation between the sensors
-#   The default is 999.9.
+#   to combine (e.g. 5 degrees).
+To disable it, use a large value (e.g. 999.9)
 ```

 ## Fans